Home / Southeast Asia / Thailand / Phuket

 • Gaeng som

-Safety Tips: Upper floor food court has excellent hygiene standards.
+Safety Tips: Upper floor food court maintains excellent quality standards.
 Morning visits (before 10AM) ensure freshest ingredients.

 No foods found with the search criteria.